MultiScreener

 MultiScreener is a set of free applications that synchronize the playback of Quicktime movies on multiple computers, using a local network to tie them all together.
 (It can also sync multiple movies on the same computer using multiple monitors.)

 It is intended for multi-channel video art, video walls, trade shows, and digital signage.
-I wanted an artist-friendly alternative to the expensive combo of industrial DVD players (Pioneer DVD-V7400, DVD-V5000) and Dave Jones Design sync boxes.
-Those systems are fantastic, but MultiScreener provides synchronized multi-channel video playback using commodity computer hardware.
+When I developed it in 2008 I wanted an artist-friendly alternative to expensive industrial DVD players and sync boxes.
+MultiScreener provides synchronized multi-channel video playback using regular computers.

 How It Works